Ambita/samhandling_megler_boligbyggelag_docs/docs/endring-overdragelsesdato.md

+---
+title: "Endring overdragelsesdato - Change Transfer Date"
+layout: default
+---

-# Change of transfer date / Endring overdragelsesdato
+# Change transfer date / Endring overdragelsesdato

 The transfer date might change after the initial sales message has been sent from the broker to the accountant.
 If this happens this message can be used to inform about the change.